carlypeyton/Online-Offline-Budget-Tracker/README.md

 # Online/Offline-Budget-Tracker

 ## Project Description
-Thus Budget Tracker appllication allows for offline access and functionality.
+This Budget Tracker appllication allows for offline access and functionality.
 Users are able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, users can populate the total when brought back online.

 ### Business Context